Mr Noon

 The book is characterised by a flippant, sarcastic tone as Lawrence reflects on the sexual behaviour and attitudes of provincial men and women in the period before the First World War.

 Reception

-The biographer Brenda Maddox writes that Mr. Noon provides a new perspective on D. H. Lawrence's relationship with Frieda Lawrence, and that its second half is "a factually accurate and barely fictionalized account of Lawrence and Frieda's early sexual relations."
-According to Maddox, the critic Diana Trilling viewed the book as "biographical fact", and was so shocked by what it revealed about Frieda's sexual behaviour that she accused Lawrence of "artistic dishonesty."
+The biographer Brenda Maddox writes that Mr Noon provides a new perspective on D. H. Lawrence's relationship with Frieda Lawrence, and that "the novel's second half appears to be a factually accurate and barely fictionalized account of Lawrence and Frieda's early sexual relations."
+According to Maddox, the critic Diana Trilling viewed the book as "biographical fact" and "was so shocked by its revelations of Frieda's casual promiscuity that she accused Lawrence of artistic dishonesty".